xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD07_LAB_MANUAL.md

 #### Scenario

-In this exercise you will deploy an ASP.NET Core web service on Linux
+In this exercise you will be able to store files in Azure Storage, Querying Graph Data with CosmosDB, Caching out-of-process with Azure Redis cache.

 #### Objectives

 After completing this lab, you will be able to:

-- C
+- Store publicly accessible files in Azure Blobs
+- Generate and store private files in Azure Blobs
+- Create the CosmosDB graph database
+- Query the CosmosDB database
+- Create the Azure Redis Cache service
+- Access the cache service from code

 # Lab: Storing Files in Azure Storage